As the capital of Belgium, Brussels is known for many things. It could be the European Parliament that first springs to mind.

 These are the BEST Places to Visit in Brussels!

-A great place to see in Brussels if you love architecture
+#1 – Grand Place – A great place to see in Brussels for architecture

-Why it’s so awesome: The Grand Plaza is right in the heart of Brussels and is one of the best-preserved areas in all of Europe.
-The architecture in this area is simply spectacular, mostly because of the Gildehuizen or guild houses, which have amazing stonework and gold decorations in Baroque style with Flemish influences.
-There are also several important Brussels must-see buildings in this area for you to check out as well.
+Why it’s so awesome: There are several important must-see buildings in this area to check out as you’re visiting Belgium.
+At the top of the list of must-see places is this UNESCO world heritage site: the Grand Place.
+The Grand Place is right in the heart of Brussels, the Town Hall is one of the best-preserved areas in all of Europe.
+The architecture in this area is simply spectacular, mostly because of the Gildehuizen or guild houses, which have amazing stonework and gold decorations in the Baroque style with Flemish influences.

 What to do there: You’ll want to spend plenty of time looking at the buildings in this area, because they’re both historical and stunningly beautiful.
 Afterwards, make sure you take some pictures of the famous Hotel de Ville or Town Hall, which was built in 1402.
 When you’re tired of taking pictures, check out the cafes and restaurants in the area for a rest surrounded by incredible beauty.

 Why it’s so awesome: This is the most important building in Brussels and probably in Belgium as a whole because it’s the official residence of the royal family.
+When they’re home you’ll see the flag flying high.
 It’s an imposing building surrounded by lush green and looks great in photos.

-What to do there: You probably won’t be able to enter the building because the royal family is there, but it’s still worth visiting to take photos.
-Try to go around 2.30 pm, as the ceremonial Changing of the Guard occurs then.
+What to do there: You probably won’t be able to enter the building because the royal family is there, but it’s still worth visiting.
+At 2.30 pm, the ceremonial Changing of the Guard occurs, so that’s worth planning your day around.
 There are also several neoclassical buildings around the palace that you should explore including the Palais des Academies and the Palais des Beaux-Arts.

-Why it’s so awesome: Located along the Rue de l’Etuve, this small statue has been traced back to 1388, but little more is known about it.
+Why it’s so awesome: The clue’s in the name: this little guy is located along the Rue de l’Etuve – and has been traced back to 1388 – but little more is known about it.
 It’s often referred to as the oldest citizen in Brussels and is an image of a little boy urinating.
-There are lots of legends about this statue and taking a photo of it is a Brussels must do.
+As far as Brussels attractions go, Manneken Pis is surely a unique sight.
+There are lots of legends about this statue so go ahead and make up your own too.

-What to do there: Arrive early to beat the crowds and get that iconic photo of the little boy urinating.
+What to do there: Arrive early to beat the crowds and get that iconic photo of the little boy urinating (you choose how rude you want to be).
 If you’re in Brussels during city celebrations, this statue is often dressed in costume, so make sure you have a look if you’re there at the right time.

-Why it’s so awesome: This building is dedicated to cartoons and comics that were first created in Belgium.
+Why it’s so awesome: This building is dedicated to cartoons and comic strips that were first created in Belgium.
 You might not know it, but the Smurfs and Tintin were born in Belgium, and the display celebrates this history as well as other works by Belgian and French comic artists over the years.
+This is one of the more unusual things to do in Brussels, which is why we like it so much!

 What to do there: The displays at this venue rotate constantly, so every time you go, you’ll get to see something different.
 There are 200 original comic strip drawings included in the exhibition, and you’ll also learn more about the rising popularity of comic books.
 So, make sure you check out the sketches, sets, and manuscripts that explore this history as well.